polarstreams/polar/README.md

 the data assignment among consumers as it's very likely that the consumer will be ready in a few seconds.
 Querying the Kubernetes API can provide valuable insights to understand what is occurring and what to expect.

-TODO: Dynamo Consistent Hashing and Gossip-based membership protocol
+TODO: Document Dynamo Consistent Hashing and Gossip-based membership protocol

-## Limitations

-- No log compaction: data is kept after is consumed for a fixed period of time or when the log reaches some predetermined size.